Double Copy for Celestial Amplitudes: Background

-The defining property of massless conformal primary wavefunctions is that they transform as two-dimensional conformal primaries with spin $J$ and conformal dimension $\Delta$ under the $SL(2,\mathbb{C})$ Lorentz group and satisfy of course the bulk equations of motion.
-Massless spin-zero conformal primaries satisfying the scalar wave equation $\partial_\mu \partial^\mu \phi^{\Delta,\pm}=0$ are related to the plane wavefunctions by a Mellin transform\footnote{The $i\varepsilon$ prescription is introduced to circumvent the singularity at the light sheet where $q\cdot X=0$. }
+massless spin-zero conformal primaries satisfying the scalar wave equation are related to the plane wavefunctions by a Mellin transform~\footnote{An $i\varepsilon$ prescription needs to be introduced to circumvent the singularity at the light sheet where $q\cdot X=0$. }

-where the $\pm$ label denotes outgoing ($+$) and incoming ($-$) wavefunctions.
-Under $SL(2,\mathbb{C})$ transformations~\eqref{phiDelta} behaves as a two-dimensional scalar conformal primary with dimension $\Delta$